wein.plus

 Lived Diversity

-The largest wine-growing community in South Tyrol is Eppan, which, together with Kaltern and Lake Kaltern, forms the heart of the wine region.
+The largest wine-growing community in South Tyrol is Eppan, which together with Kaltern and Lake Kaltern forms the heart of the wine region.
 Here, Vernatsch, Weißburgunder, Chardonnay, and Sauvignon Blanc thrive.
 Gewürztraminer derives its name from Tramin.

 The area in and around the state capital Bolzano is known for St. Magdalener, which mainly grows on the hill of the same name and is considered a particularly noble Vernatsch.
-In the southwestern district of Gries, the strongest Lagrein Crus grow on easily warmable alluvial soils with a lot of sand and gravel.
+In the southwestern district of Gries, the strongest Lagrein Crus grow on easily warming alluvial soils with a lot of sand and gravel.

 The Quality Sign:

-The Collective Brand of South Tyrolean DOC Wines
+The collective brand of South Tyrolean DOC wines

 Sign Up Now: Exclusive South Tyrol Wine Masterclass